likmoon/4c74356b41.github.io/_posts/2015-11-16-scsm-html5-portal-prereq-dsc-resource.md

 ---

 <div>
-  You need to attach 2012r2 dvd with source files and point &#8220;source&#8221; (in framework 3.5 parts) to dvdsourcessxs for this to work.
+  You need to attach 2012r2 dvd with source files and point "source"; (in framework 3.5 parts) to dvdsourcessxs for this to work.
 </div>

 ```